aws-samples/eks-workshop-v2/website/docs/security/amazon-eks-pod-identity/use-pod-identity.md

 }
 ```

 Next, we will use Amazon EKS Pod Identity feature to associate an AWS IAM role to the Kubernetes service account that will be used by our deployment.
-To create the association, run the following command:
+To create the association, run the following command.

 ```bash wait=30
 $ aws eks create-pod-identity-association --cluster-name ${EKS_CLUSTER_NAME} \